Snapshot

 kwokctl create cluster

-kwokctl snapshot restore --path external-snapshot.yaml --format k8s
+kwokctl snapshot replay --path external-snapshot.yaml